ChessMax/test_upcoming_macros/README.md

 Small collection of Dart macros - a new upcoming feature.
 Source code for my article.

+**DISCLAIMER**: All code in this package is experimental and should be treated as such.
+The examples are unstable and may or may not work at any given time, depending on the implementation status.

 # SDK setup

 Download Dart SDK 3.5.0-69.0.dev from [here](https://dart.dev/get-dart/archive).